 - the contractor has completed and provided all required registration information and documents

-- the contractor’s declared business activities are classified in the proper classification units, see 14-01-01, The Classification Scheme
+- the contractor’s declared business activities are classified in the proper classification codes, see 14-01-01, The Classification Structure

 - the contractor has reported appropriate premiums based on actual or estimated insurable earnings for all past reporting periods

-- all required Premium Remittance and Reconciliation forms are filed
+- all required Premium Remittance and Reconciliation Forms are filed, and

 - all premiums and other amounts owing to the WSIB are paid up-to-date at the time the clearance certificate is requested.
-In addition to premiums on insurable earnings, other amounts owing include interest, service charges, experience rating surcharges and other non-compliance charges.
+In addition to premiums on insurable earnings, other amounts owing include interest, service charges, experience rating surcharges and premium adjustments, and other non-compliance charges.

 Before a clearance is issued for a newly registered contractor, or to a principal for a newly registered contractor, the contractor must make an advance payment for the amount determined by the WSIB.